cloud-gov/product/OnboardingChecklist.md

 ## Platform-specific required items

 - [ ] Help them review and understand the responsibilities of becoming a Cloud Operations team member, as listed in our SSP.
-- [ ] Ask the Program Manager or System Owner to have them added to the [@18F/cloud-gov-ops](https://github.com/orgs/18F/teams/cloud-gov-ops) team on GitHub. -(For contractors: Confirm they have cleared GSA security review before doing this one!)-
+- [ ] Ask the System Owner to have them added to the [@18F/cloud-gov-ops](https://github.com/orgs/18F/teams/cloud-gov-ops) team on GitHub. -(For contractors: Confirm they have cleared GSA security review before doing this one!)-
-- [ ] If the new person is a contractor, ask the Program Manager (Britta) or System Owner to have them added to the [@18F/cloud-gov-contractors](https://github.com/orgs/18F/teams/cloud-gov-contractors) team on GitHub.
+- [ ] If the new person is a contractor, ask the System Owner to have them added to the [@18F/cloud-gov-contractors](https://github.com/orgs/18F/teams/cloud-gov-contractors) team on GitHub.
 - [ ] Add them to @cg-operators [in Slack’s User Groups](https://get.slack.help/hc/en-us/articles/212906697-User-Groups#edit-a-user-group).
 - Grant them access to the following:
   - [ ] [AWS Accounts](https://cloud.gov/docs/ops/aws-onboarding/) via the AWS web console (not Terraform) and provide one-time credentials.